MARSHALL UNIVERSITY GRADUATE COUNCIL

 Section 2.
 Election of Officers

-a.
-Nominations for Council officers shall be made by Council members from among the membership of the Council at a meeting of each newly-constituted Council.
-So that Council business and leadership transitions can continue smoothly, this meeting would normally be in conjunction with the last Spring Semester Council meeting in an odd-numbered academic year.
+- Nominations for Council officers shall be made by Council members from among the membership of the Council at a meeting of each newly-constituted Council.
+So that Council business and leadership transitions can continue smoothly, this meeting would normally be in conjunction with the last Spring Semester Council meeting in an even-numbered academic year.

-c.
-For elections of one or more of the Council officers—Council Chair, Vice-Chair, and/or Secretary—voting will take place during a Council meeting by written, secret ballot, and counted and announced by an Ex-Officio non-voting member of the Council at that meeting.
-Election shall be determined by a majority vote of members present and voting for each office.
+- For elections of one or more of the Council officers—Council Chair, Vice-Chair, and/or Secretary—voting will take place during a Council meeting by secret ballot, and counted and announced by an Ex-Officio non-voting member of the Council at that meeting.
+Election shall be determined by a majority vote of members present or participating live via videoconferencing and voting for each office.